mvisionai/FedLimited/README.md

 The SFLEDS Algorithm was made possible with the help of many contributors:

- Jay Kumar, Ebenezer  Nanor Shangxuan  Fu, Pan Liangxu, and Zhang Wei
+ Jay Kumar, Ebenezer  Nanor, Shangxuan  Fu, Pan Liangxu, and Zhang Wei

 # Citing SFLEDS
 If you find SFLEDS useful, please consider giving a star ⭐ and citation